 How to clean marble – The Guide for homeowners

 Marble has been used for centuries as a decorative material – unlike the hard edgy look of polished concrete, marble is timeless, it can suit all styles of home, it is a luxury item and will never go out of fashion.
-Yet if we were given a pound for every time someone asked us how to get rid of the stains on their marble surfaces, we’d be pretty rich by now!
+We often get asked how to clean marble: read our guide below for best practices.

 Marble is a porous material, and much more porous than other common counter top materials such as engineered stone (or ‘quartz’ as it’s commonly known).
 This means it can stain.
 And the area of your home where most staining is likely to occur is in your kitchen.
 But that doesn’t mean you can’t use marble if you follow a few simple steps and you are consistent in your approach.
 With these steps, you are much more likely to prevent scum build up, wine stains or marble etching and help ensure that the marble retains its natural beauty for longer and therefore the need for professional restoration is prolonged.

 Marble worktops and coffee tables